 Union Jack Flag Essex county town's and villages, including Basildon, Vange, Nevendon, Pitsea, Langdon Hills, Laindon and Dunton.
 St. George Cross Flag

-Country: England County: Essex
+Country: England County: Essex basildon-2.png

-Basildon: A brief history
+Basildon: An introduction and brief history

 By 1951 the first new tenants moved into newly completed homes in Redgrave Road, Vange.